 Mixed Heritage (Gitxsan and European), BC

-Nicole Taylor-Sterritt is an accomplished event coordinator and business student who’s immersed herself in the food and wine culture of BC’s Okanagan Valley.
-She has utilized her Culinary Management diploma and Wine & Spirit Education Trust certification to support Chefs and Winemakers in the production of the 2016 and 2017 Gold Medal Plates & the Canadian Culinary Championships.
+Nicole Taylor-Sterritt is an accomplished event coordinator who’s immersed herself in the food and wine culture of BC’s Okanagan Valley.
+She has utilized her Business Degree, Culinary Management Diploma and Wine & Spirit Education Trust certification to support Chefs and Winemakers in the production of the 2016 and 2017 Gold Medal Plates & the Canadian Culinary Championships.
 She’s also led or contributed to dozens of fundraising and themed events ranging in size from 20-800 people.
-Most recently, Nicole played an important role in the renowned Feast of Fields which features the best of BC’s wine, beer and spirits paired with a bounty of culinary offerings.
+Nicole has played an important role in the renowned Feast of Fields which features the best of BC’s wine, beer and spirits paired with a bounty of culinary offerings.
 From budgeting, to marketing and tickets sales, to volunteer management and event décor, Nicole has done it all.
 She’s known for fostering professional connections and she credits her success to many positive, personal and industry relationships.
-While completing her Business degree with a Marketing specialty, Nicole stays involved on the catering side of things and is Co-Chair of the Indigenous Women’s Leadership Summit.
+She recently completed her Business degree with a Marketing specialty and is Co-Chair and Event Manager of the Indigenous Women’s Leadership Summit.